eilw/todo-API/readme.md

 * A user can create multiple projects
 * Only one api serves the projects and todos
 * A user needs to be able to select the current project
+* A user can create tasks under the various projects

 Task:
-* A user can create tasks under the various projects
+* A user only sees the tasks related to the current project
 * A user can have three projects open at the same time
 * A user can also delete a task, even if it is not completed
 * A user can drag tasks between projects